NGamerHere/QRCodegenerator/README.md

 # QRCodegenerator
-this website is used to convert a URL into a QRCode
+this website is used to convert any text or URL'S into a QRCode